vee-kay8/MultiTier_WebApp_Local/README.md

 4) CD into repository and bring up VMs
     $ cd MultiTier_WebApp_Locally
     $ vagrant up
    NOTE: Bringing up all the vm’s may take a long time based on various factors.
 If vm setup stops in the middle run “vagrant up” command again.
    INFO: All the vm’s hostname and /etc/hosts file entries will be automatically updated.

 5) Setup Services
   Setup should be done in below mentioned order:
     -MySQL (Database Service)
     -Memcache (DB Caching Service)
     -RabbitMQ (Broker/Queue Service)
     -Tomcat (Application Service)
     -Nginx (Web (Load balancing) Service)

-  (A) MYSQL Setup
+  ### MYSQL Setup
     Login to the db vm
       $ vagrant ssh db01
     Switch to root user
-      # sudo -i
+      $ sudo -i
     Update packages to latest versions
-      # dnf update -y
+      $ dnf update -y
     Set Repository
-      # dnf install epel-release -y
+      $ dnf install epel-release -y
     Install Maria DB Package
-      # dnf install git mariadb-server -y
+      $ dnf install git mariadb-server -y
     Starting & enabling mariadb-server
-      # systemctl start mariadb
+      $ systemctl start mariadb
-      # systemctl enable mariadb
+      $ systemctl enable mariadb
       RUN mysql secure installation script.
     this command asks a series of question to secure the database
-      # mysql_secure_installation
+      $ mysql_secure_installation
     NOTE: Set db root password, I will be using admin123 as password just because this is a home labproject, in real world, you should use a more complicaed password

     Set root password?
 [Y/n] Y New password: